Frequently Asked Questions

 Q. What is Saint George Catholic Church?

-A. Saint George is a Catholic Church, in Republic, Missouri, under the canonical jurisdiction of the Personal Ordinariate of the Chair of Saint Peter.
+A. Saint George is a Roman Catholic Church, in Republic, Missouri, under the jurisdiction of the Personal Ordinariate of the Chair of Saint Peter.
 Unlike most other Catholic churches in the area, we are not under the local Diocese of Springfield-Cape Girardeau.
-However, we do work in close cooperation with the diocese, serving the Catholic faithful together in a complementary way.
+However, we are in full communion with the diocese, and we do work in close cooperation with the diocese, serving the Catholic faithful together in a complementary way.
 The Personal Ordinariate of the Chair of Saint Peter is a canonical jurisdiction within the Catholic Church that covers the United States and Canada.
-It is one of three similar ordinariates in the English-speaking (Anglophone) world, and operates directly under the Pope, and the Congregation for the Doctrine of the Faith (CDF).
+It is one of three similar ordinariates in the English-speaking world, and operates directly under the Pope, and the Vatican Dicastery for the Doctrine of the Faith (DDF).
 Each ordinariate has many local churches within its canonical jurisdiction.
 Saint George Catholic Church is one of those churches.

 Q. Is Saint George a Catholic Church?

 A. YES!
-Saint George is a fully Roman Catholic Church (100%), which is part of the Personal Ordinariate of the Chair of Saint Peter.
-This Ordinariate operates directly under the Pope of Rome and the Congregation for the Doctrine of the Faith (CDF).
-All members of Saint George are fully Roman Catholic (100%).
-We are not an Anglican Church, and we have no connection to the Archbishop of Canterbury.
-We are listed as a Catholic Church in full-communion with the Diocese of Springfield - Cape Girardeau.
+Saint George is a Roman Catholic Church, which is part of the Personal Ordinariate of the Chair of Saint Peter.
+This Ordinariate operates directly under the Pope of Rome and the Vatican Dicastery for the Doctrine of the Faith (DDF).
+All members of Saint George are Roman Catholics.

-Q. Who may attend liturgies at Saint George Catholic Church?
+Q. Who may attend Holy Mass at Saint George Catholic Church?

-A. Anyone may attend our liturgies and all are welcome.
-One does not need to be a member of Saint George Catholic Church to attend our liturgies.
+A. Anyone may attend Holy Mass at Saint George and all are welcome.
+One does not need to be a member of Saint George Catholic Church to attend Mass here.
 All of our sacraments are valid and legal Roman Catholic sacraments, and all of our priests are validly and legally ordained Roman Catholic priests.
 Any Catholic may receive the sacraments offered by our clergy.
 Non-Catholics are welcome to attend and pray with us as well, but should not receive communion.

 Q. What form of liturgy does Saint George Catholic Church use?